Ever wondered what you should pack for a winter holiday?

 I’ve never skiied, sledged or willingly walked out onto icy pavements, thanks to falling over and injuring myself too many times, but I do so adore a cheeky winter break – even though in my case it will be more apres than ski every time.
 We still love to get away over the chillier months though, so here are a few things that I’ve learned over the years, that are absolute essentials for a fun winter break.

-None of them are groundbreaking, I can’t pretend to have discovered a miraculous cure for hangovers or a magical incantation to sort out my lack of balance, but these are tried and tested essentials for staying warm and happy as a ski bunny or winter travel wanderluster.
+These are tried and tested essentials for staying warm and happy as a ski bunny or winter travel wanderluster.
 When we have been Northern Light spotting in the Arctic Circle, exploring Edinburgh or even now, these have been hard earned lessons.

 1. Warm layers